 The Family Justice Council (FJC) is an an independent public body created in 2004 to promote better outcomes for families and children who use the family justice system.
 It is currently sponsored by the Judicial Office.
 This section of the Courts and Tribunals Judiciary web site includes information about the FJC’s work and about the family justice system in general; a selection of guidance and research publications; all annual reports to date; and consultations and responses.

 The web site of Family Law, an imprint originally of Jordan Publishing and now of LexisNexis, provides access to news, comment and analysis about family law; digests of judgments November 2004 onwards, with full text of recent judgments available; digests of legislation September 2013 onwards, many with links to full text; digests of journal articles May 2005 onwards; and other information relating to the subject.

 Family Law Week is a site providing current awareness and training for family practitioners.
 Selected cases 2005 onwards are available in digest or judgment form, as are judgments in earlier cases referred to on the site.
-There is a section covering practice directions 2005 onwards and guidance, and also an archive of articles 2012 onwards; a newsletter 2012 onwards; and a news service with an archive 2013 onwards.
+There is also an archive of articles 2012 onwards; a newsletter 2012 onwards; and a news service with an archive 2013 onwards.